This is one of those scenes where I will probably come back to it in half a year and find it completely cringe-worthy.

 “But then I’d only feel worse!”
 It started a new rash of sobs.
 “You continue to manipulate me, as you did the rest of them!”

 Tyrric winced.
 No… no… this was wrong.
 He hated to see Alelsa cry.
-He lifted himself up, taking her hands.
+He lifted himself up, grasping for her hand again.

-He slid off the glove on her left hand that hid the fel scar that tore down one side of her arm.
+He slid off the glove on her left hand: the one that hid the fel scar that tore down one side of her arm.
 A mark of her taint, she had told him early on.
-He bent and kissed it gently, just as he had then.
+He bent and kissed it gently, just as he had then, though this time, he dared to think he meant it more.

 “You hate me!” said Alelsa in a flurry of tears.
 “You hate me…”

-“The only one I hate right now is myself,” said Tyrric, and it was the truth.
+“The only one I hate right now is myself,” said Tyrric, and that was the truth.
 Closing his eyes, he placed both hands on either side of hers.

 That admission made the rest easier to say.